How to remove my inbox helper

 Remove unwanted apps with software

-CleanMyMac X is notarized by Apple on macOS Catalina.
+CleanMyMac X is notarized by Apple.
 You can download its free version here.

 How did it get onto my Mac?